 - Exact match: These are annotated by brackets, which will give results that turn up the keyword/s and nothing more, nothing less.
 “Ant control” will result in, simply, “Ant Control”.

-Which keyword match types should you use?
+Which keyword match types should you use in your Google Ads campaign?

 While Andy encourages as much specificity as possible, the keyword match type you should use will depend entirely on your strategy.
 He says that it also helps to experiment with different types at the beginning to see what is working, and to check which search terms are triggering different keywords.
 Doing this will help you hone in on which keyword match types to eventually settle on.